-Culture and Foods Grade 9
+Culture and Foods (0206) 1⁄2 Credit Grade 9 20 Weeks

 This course offers you the opportunity to experience preparing and tasting foods from other cultures.
-Enjoy delicious celebration of ethnic backgrounds in the exciting course.
+Enjoy a delicious celebration of ethnic backgrounds in the exciting course.

-- Investigate the historical, geographical, and cultural influences on foods from several countries. - Prepare and taste foods from a variety of places around the world. - Discover how other cultures have influenced regional foods found in America. - Create several projects related to the cultures of the countries studied.
+- Investigate the historical, geographical, and cultural influences on foods from several countries. - Prepare and taste foods from a variety of places around the world. - Discover how other cultures have influenced regional foods found in America.

+Create several projects related to the cultures of the countries studied.

-Food for Health and Wellness1⁄2 CreditGrades 10, 11, 1220 Weeks
+Food for Health and Wellness (0207) Grades 10, 11, 12